Frequently Asked Questions

 What is the screening test for?

-The test is for the presence of proteins in your blood called Islet Autoantibodies that are markers, similar to routine tests for breast, prostate, colon and other cancers, or other diseases such as heart disease through cholesterol screening.
-Our goal is to establish routine screening for T1D risk as is done for other diseases, while therapies that can truly change the course of disease progression are developed.
-Specifically, the test will look for the presence of 3 T1D specific markers: insulin autoantibodies (IAA), GAD autoantibodies (GADA), insulinoma-associated antigen-2 autoantibodies (IA-2A).
-The test will incorporate more markers in the future.
+Screening tests look for the presence of proteins in your blood called Islet Autoantibodies that are markers, similar to routine tests for breast, prostate, colon and other cancers, or other diseases such as heart disease through cholesterol screening.
+Our goal is to establish routine screening for T1D risk as is done for other diseases, while therapies that can truly change the course of disease progression are being developed.
+The at-home test specifically, produced by our clinical lab partner Enable Biosciences, will look for the presence of 3 T1D specific markers: insulin autoantibodies (IAA), GAD autoantibodies (GADA), insulinoma-associated antigen-2 autoantibodies (IA-2A).

 Who will know about my screening results?

-When you register for a screening test-kit through our clinical lab partner, Enable Biosciences, you will have the option to share your results with your doctor and with JDRF.
+Health information such as diagnoses, treatment information, medical test results, and prescription information are considered protected health information under HIPAA law.
+When you register for an at-home screening test-kit through our clinical lab partner, Enable Biosciences, you will have the option to share your results with your doctor and with JDRF.
 Any results shared with your doctor will become part of your or your family member’s healthcare record.
 When you opt-in to share your results with JDRF, you will be contacted with individualized support, resources, and education.
 Your personal information and results will be protected and will not be shared in any way without your permission.

 How can I donate to type 1 diabetes research?

 JDRF is the only global organization with a strategic plan to progressively remove the impact of T1D from people’s lives until it is no longer a threat to anyone.
 To donate to JDRF, visit https://www.jdrf.org/donate/.